 In an economically free country, there would be no constraints on the flow of investment capital.
-Individuals and firms would be allowed to move their resources into and out of specific activities, both internally and across the country's borders, without restriction.
-Such an ideal country would receive a score of 100 on the investment freedom component of the Index.
+Individuals and firms could move their resources into and out of specific activities, both internally and across the country's borders, without restriction.
+Such an ideal country would receive a score of 100 on the Index's investment freedom component.